woheller69/FreeDroidWarn/README.md

 https://github.com/K3V1991/ADB-and-FastbootPlusPlus/blob/main/adb.exe?raw=true

-and the desired apk file, e.g. from F-Droid
+and the desired apk file, e.g. from F-Droid.
+Everything should be in your PC's Downloads folder.

-#### Connect phone to USB and type
+#### Connect phone to USB and install app

+    Set USB options on phone to file transfer

     Type "cmd" in Windows search box and click "open"

     Type "cd %userprofile%\downloads"

     Type "adb install your.apk"

+    Check confirmation box on phone and agree if asked

 Your app will be installed